Ggg93/calc/README.md

 - [ ] After "Equals" button has been pressed the operation in a history displayed twice
 - [ ] After "Equals" button has been pressed the squaring, calc reprocal number and calc the square root functions change the right operand instead of result

+## Development plan

+- [ ] Reorder the project structure to keep it in line with MVC architectural pattern
+- [ ] Add tests
+- [ ] Reordering classes: allocate arithmetic operations to the "engine" and add memory and history operations to it

 ## Credits